webzakimbo/bcome-read-the-docs-guides/docs/source/namespaces/multi.rst

 In this example, I've an elastic search cluster, an application server, and some management servers set up in GCP.

-I've created my namespaces in this instance using sub-selects.
+I've created my namespaces in this instance using ``sub-selected inventories``.
+Please refer to the docs - https://docs.bcome.com - for more information on the namespace types available.

 .. note::